angular-ui/ui-scroll/README.md

 * Implemented "on controller" syntax to specify the scope where an adapter object has to be injected.

 ###v1.4.1
-* Developed a new complex approach of paddings elements height calculation (see [details](https://github.com/angular-ui/ui-scroll/pull/77)).
+* Developed a new complex approach of padding elements height calculation (see [details](https://github.com/angular-ui/ui-scroll/pull/77)).
 * Added startIndex attribute.
 * Changed clipTop/clipBottom methods logic.
 * Some new demos, tests, cleanup and other minor refactoring.